Egypt court upholds jailing of leading pro-democracy activists

 Already pursuing a crackdown against the Muslim Brotherhood movement of deposed president Mohamed Mursi, the army-led authorities have arrested a number of secular activists in recent months for breaches of the new protest law.

-“Today’s verdict against three of the most recognized faces of the January 25, 2011, protests is one more nail in the coffin for Egypt’s revolution,” said Sarah Leah Whitson, executive director for Middle East and North Africa at Human Rights Watch.
+“Today’s verdict against three of the most recognised faces of the January 25, 2011, protests is one more nail in the coffin for Egypt’s revolution,” said Sarah Leah Whitson, Executive Director for Middle East and North Africa at Human Rights Watch.

 “The appeals court has failed to undo the worst excesses of the government’s campaign to crush dissent.”

-The U.S. State Department said the continued imprisonment of the trio ran counter to the Egyptian government’s commitment to protect the universal rights of all Egyptians.

-“We urge the Egyptian government to exercise its constitutional authority to commute these excessive sentences, which are not in line with the rights guaranteed in Egypt’s new constitution, Egypt’s international obligations or the government’s own commitment not to return to Mubarak-era practices,” State Department spokeswoman Jen Psaki said at a briefing in Washington.

-Abdel Fattah al-Sisi, the general who toppled Mursi in July following mass protests against his rule, is expected to win next month’s presidential election easily.
+Abdel Fattah al-Sisi, the general who toppled Mursi last July following mass protests against his rule, is expected to win next month presidential election easily.

 The former army chief’s supporters see him as a decisive figure who can bring stability.
 Islamist and secular opponents say he has helped to turn Egypt back into a police state.

-Security forces have killed hundreds of Brotherhood members and arrested thousands.
+Security forces have killed hundreds of Brotherhood members and arrested thousands of others.
 Mursi and many other top leaders are on trial.

 EU foreign policy chief Catherine Ashton is expected in Cairo on Wednesday for talks with Egyptian officials, the state news agency said.

-Additional reporting by Stephen Kalin and Tom Perry, and Arshad Mohammed in Washington; Writing by Yasmine Saleh; Editing by Michael Georgy, Kevin Liffey and Mohammad Zargham
+Additional reporting by Stephen Kalin, Tom Perry, Writing by Yasmine Saleh; Editing by Michael Georgy and Kevin Liffey